not all cbd products are the same

-Science is showing that cannabinoids like CBD may interact with the body’s endocannabinoid system to help restore balance and homeostasis.
+Science is showing how CBD works through its interaction with the body’s endocannabinoid system to help restore balance and homeostasis.
 While there are specific health benefits associated with the cannabis plant’s isolated Cannabidiol (CBD) compound, the majority of scientific studies show the greatest range of potential therapeutic benefits occurs when multiple cannabinoids—including CBD, CBDa, CBDV, CBG, CBC and THC—and terpenes work together in a Full Spectrum Hemp Extract Oil.

 Furthermore, depending on the type of extraction and other ingredients used to create the end product will determine whether it is an oil or a tincture.

 why does CBD need to be extracted?